Taliban take over Afghanistan: What we know and what's next | Law-Order

 WHY DID THE AFGHAN SECURITY FORCES COLLAPSE?
 The short answer?
 Corruption.

+The Taliban say they want to form an “inclusive, Islamic government” with other factions.
+They are holding negotiations with senior politicians, including leaders in the former government.

-They have pledged to enforce Islamic law but say they will provide a secure environment for the return of normal life after decades of war.
+They have pledged to enforce Islamic law but encouraged women to join their government and say they will provide a secure environment for the return of normal life after decades of war.
 But many Afghans distrust the Taliban and fear that their rule will be violent and oppressive.
 One sign that worries people is that they want to rename the country the Islamic Emirate of Afghanistan, which is what they called it the last time they ruled.
 WHAT DOES THE TALIBAN TAKEOVER MEAN FOR WOMEN?
 Many fear it could mean a severe rollback of rights.

 Afghan women have made major gains since the overthrow of the Taliban.
 Many are worried they will once again be confined to their homes.
 The Taliban have said they are no longer opposed to women attending school but have not set out a clear policy on women's rights.
 Afghanistan remains an overwhelmingly conservative country, especially outside major cities, and the status of women often varied, even under Taliban rule.